KDercksen/simplerad-backend/README.md

 `localhost:8000/docs`.

 ### Data
-To use the original SimpleRad data, contact @KDercksen.
+To use the original SimpleRad data, contact us personally.

 You can also use your own data.
 The concepts for entity linking should live in `data/entity_lists/*.jsonl` (can be configured in config files), you can use multiple `jsonl` files if you want.